durkinza/cdk-networkfirewall-l2/API.md

 - *Type:* string

-The phyiscal name of the firewall policy.
+The physical name of the firewall policy.

 ---